fb

 Doing that is the best SEO strategy I know of, and it’s sustainable long term.
 As Google gets better and better, you’ll only continue to benefit.

 If you run the best hotel in New York, as Google’s algorithm continues to improve, so will your rankings.
-Finally, the person searching for “best hotel in new york” will be shown your website as the top result.
+Finally, the person searching for “best hotel in New York” will be shown your website as the top result.

 But unlike a gamed result, you need not fear being wiped off the search index.
 And in the process, you’ve built an extraordinary business.